Da3n0n/M3U-URL-Interceptor/README.md

 Simple Chrome Extension for Simply Getting and copying the first m3u Get request URL from any webpage with a live video player emebdded

-this is Usefule for Getting a VRC compatible Live link from nearly any webpage.
+this is Useful for Getting a VRC compatible Live link from nearly any webpage.

 1 .Load Extension